yaolingling/install_rackhd_ansible/README.md

        sudo apt-get update
        sudo apt-get install ansible

+After ansible is installed, you can check if ansible is installed successfully.

+       ansible --version

 Set up RackHD on ubuntu,

 * edit /etc/ansible/hosts, define hosts where RackHD will be installed.